1989 murders of Jesuits in El Salvador: Recognition

 Most of these scholars are also credited for lasting contributions to the fields of philosophy, theology and liberation theology (Ellacuría), psychology (Martin-Baró), and social anthropology/migration studies (Montes).
 Some of their scholarship has been published by UCA Editores and others, but much of their material still remains uncategorized or unpublished.

 The murders have inspired activism in the United States against U.S. imperialism from intellectuals such as Noam Chomsky.

 Sainthood

 On Sunday, August 6, 2023, Archbishop José Luis Escobar Alas announced the opening of the canonization process of the slain Jesuits and their household as well as other victims of the Salvadoran civil war.

+Legacy in the United States

+The legacy of the UCA martyrs has influenced a range of Jesuit and Ignatian social justice initiatives in the United States and internationally.
+Among these is the Ignatian Solidarity Network, a U.S.-based Catholic organization founded in 2004 that draws inspiration from the martyrs' integration of faith, intellectual inquiry, and commitment to justice.
+The martyrs—six Jesuit priests along with their housekeeper and her daughter—were associated with the Universidad Centroamericana José Simeón Cañas (UCA) in El Salvador and were known for their advocacy on behalf of the poor amid the country's civil war.
+Organizations influenced by their witness, including ISN, emphasize education, social analysis, and public engagement as expressions of Ignatian spirituality and Catholic social teaching.